alyssahernandez/tech-elevator-notes/jan27.md

 ## Creating a Repository

 1) Nav to the directory in which you'd like to create the repo.
-2) Go to your cloud repo and copy the URL (server where the code is stored)
+2) Go to your cloud repo and copy the URL (server where the code is stored) - prob w/o ssh key (too complicated)
 3) In command line: `git clone <repo url>`

 ## Entering a Version-Controlled Folder